 Each transaction-status change can be communicated to the merchant’s webshop system or other backoffice system by way of a push message.
 This message will be sent after the customer has completed the payment process and the bank or third-party payment processor has communicated the status to Buckaroo.
 It is however not always possible to communicate the definitive status of a transaction straight after the payment process has been completed.
+Possible causes of this are that there is a delay or an outage at the underlying banks or, in the case of bank transfer transactions, the transaction is only set to the successful status once Buckaroo has received the funds from the consumer.
 It is also possible that the status doesn’t end up in the normal payment process flow due to the fact that the consumer interrupted the payment process.
 In such cases, a push message can be used to communicate the transaction status.
 As soon as the status is known to Buckaroo, the push will automatically share this information with the webshop.

 It is possible that a successful push message is performed more than once.
 Bear this in mind while processing the push message and do not automatically create a new order after each successful push.